Private Pensions and IHT

 Contract-based QNUPS

 The more modern and tax-efficient QNUPS, which are widely used today, are those administered under ‘Contract’ rather than Trust.
 The contract schemes have some subtle but significant differences that make them more popular.
-The Contract scheme has a Custodian who holds the assets on behalf of the member, in exactly the same way as a Trustee does, but he does so without having any discretionary powers which sit more comfortably with those who don’t like the idea of giving their assets away.
+The Contract scheme has a Custodian who holds the assets on behalf of the member in exactly the same way as a Trustee does, but he does so without having any discretionary powers, which sit more comfortably with those who don’t like the idea of giving their assets away.
 There is no 45% income tax levied on rental income received into Contract QNUPS making it significantly more attractive to landlords.

 Summary: Benefits of QNUPS in IHT and Retirement Planning

-Both QNUP types are not subject to the Lifetime Allowance limits making them a very tax-efficient way to fund your retirement while ensuring the pension fund is free from any IHT from day one.
+Both QNUP types are not subject to the Lifetime Allowance limits, making them a very tax-efficient way to fund your retirement while ensuring the pension fund is free from any IHT from day one.
 That means no or low-Income Tax for you in retirement (subject to the residence and DTA’s), no Capital Gains Tax should you decide to dispose of any of the assets held, and no IHT liability for your beneficiaries once you pass away.

 UK Property and Tax Seminar